Committee Opportunities

 About the opportunity

 CPSA’s mandate is to protect the public through the regulation physicians and physician assistants in Alberta.
-As a member of the Circle, you would provide your perspectives/insights and advice to guide CPSA as we work towards safer healthcare experiences Indigenous people have with our regulated members.
+As a member of the Circle, you would provide your perspectives, insights and advice to guide CPSA as we work to support culturally safe, high-quality and equitable health care for Indigenous people across Treaty 6, 7 and 8 territories.

-We are seeking First Nations, Métis or Inuit individuals to join the Circle, including:
+We are seeking First Nations, Inuit and Métis individuals to join the Circle, including:

-We are also seeking Indigenous and non-Indigenous physician and physician assistant members of the Circle with experience providing care to Indigenous patients and communities.
+We are also seeking Indigenous and non-Indigenous physicians with experience providing health care to Indigenous people and within Indigenous communities.

 Expected time commitment